Application guidelines – Commemorating the National Day for Truth and Reconciliation

 - Administrative Costs

-- Costs associated with the general management of a project or organization, such as salaries and benefits, fees for services, bank charges and utilities (not exceeding 15% of total contribution).
+- Costs associated with the general management of a project or organization, such as salaries and benefits, fees for services, bank charges and utilities (not exceeding 15% of total approved amount).
 The Program can only reimburse administrative costs directly related to the proposed project.
 Administrative costs related to the general operation of an organization are not eligible for funding.

 - Ceremonial or traditional foods